Krillh/Airzlinshire/Gvar/Old Gvar/Old Gvar.md

 ## Bound and Free Morphemes
 Most roots are bound morphemes, requiring a suffix to become a word.
 There are some roots that can be used as free morphemes, like /dyo/ (verb: to be), and /ti/ (preposition: with).
 Usually roots that act as free morphemes are very common verbs (like /dyo/), or other commonly repeated parts of speech like prepositions, and conjunctions.
 Some roots can also be used as prefixes, like /pna/ (this).
 In those cases, the root usually became a free morpheme adjective that then formed into a prefix.
 In [[Gvar Writing]], there are no spaces, so there is no difference between a free morpheme adjective and a prefix.
-## Compound Adjectives
+## Compound Roots
 Over time, some prefixes get used with another root so often that they form a new root.
+This is called a compound root.